Kīlauea Point National Wildlife Refuge

 Kīlauea Point National Wildlife Refuge is a National Wildlife Refuge on the northwest coast of the island of Kauaʻi in Hawaiʻi.

 History

 Kīlauea Lighthouse was built in 1913.
+Kīlauea Point, a narrow, lava peninsula protruding from the northern shore of Kauaʻi, that the lighthouse was built upon was purchased from the Kīlauea Sugar Plantation Company in 1909.
 In 1976, the Coast Guard deactivated the lighthouse and replaced it with an automatic beacon.
 In 1979, the lighthouse was placed on the National Register of Historic Places.

 The refuge was established in 1985 to preserve and enhance seabird nesting colonies after the property was transferred from the United States Coast Guard.
 In 1988, the refuge was expanded to include Crater Hill and Mōkōlea Point.